 Unlike most online courses, the altMBA happens in sync, with lots of group-work and human interaction.
 We recommend that students block off at least a few hours per day for reading, research and solo work, in addition to time blocked off for group discussion meetings twice a week and all day Sunday.
 See the calendar for details.

 It’s a commitment, which is part of why it works.
+You give a lot, but you get far more than you give in return.

 The program is online.